Books and writing

 The King of America: Blood Drive 3 encapsulates everything about a vampiric America that reflects the sentiment and shortcomings of the real world.
 It’s a race against time to not only save a nation from itself, but from a fascist vampire who holds the future in his bloody fist.

 Magic lies in the center of Raminath, but the path that leads there is full of pitfalls, predators, and an army of Acolyte soldiers.
-However, one rat has made a vow to find the Core and set things right in the land once and for all.
+However, one rat has vowed to find the Core and set things right in the land once and for all.

 Only he can’t do it alone.